septentrio-gnss/mosaicHAT/README.md

 5. Indicator LEDs, PWR LED is directly connected to 3.3V power plane.

-PPSO clock could be tuned using **setPPSParameters** command.
-While GPLED default mode is *PVTLED*, it could be configured to work in different modes (*PVTLED*, *DIFFCORLED* and *TRACKLED*) using **setLEDMode** command.
-Refer to the Hardware Manual for blinking behaviour of each mode.
-Both General LEDs (GL1 and GL2) could be directly controlled by Raspberry Pi for customized user applications.

 ### Clock Frequency Reference

 mosaic module embeds an internal Temperature Compensated Crystal Oscillator (TCXO) for frequency reference.
 The module can either use its internal TCXO frequency reference or an external frequency reference.
-In Mosiachat's case, internal reference is used.
+In mosiacHAT's case, internal reference is used.
 Following are  Hardware Manual instructions for using internal TCXO.

 <img src="doc_resources/ref_hwmanual.PNG" width="60%">